A Course on the Introduction to Quantum Software Engineering: Experience Report: Lecture-by-Lecture Preparation

-\header{Lectures 2--3: Basics of quantum information.} Preparatory materials were assigned for these lectures.
+Preparatory materials were assigned for these lectures.
 Topics included quantum bits, superposition, entanglement, unitary operators, and quantum circuits, with quantum teleportation used as a motivating example.
 The preparation emphasized conceptual familiarity with quantum state representation and evolution as a foundation for later algorithmic and engineering discussions.

 Preparatory materials for \textit{Lecture~2} included an article by \smcitet{aaronson2021makes}, which discusses why quantum computing is difficult to explain and why it can appear counterintuitive to computer scientists.
 Students were also assigned Section~3 of \smcitet{fortnow2003one}, which presents a complexity-theoretic perspective on quantum computing and highlights differences in notation and reasoning styles.
 These readings were selected to provide contextual grounding and to normalize the perceived difficulty of the subject.